makrai/notes/jackendoff90-sem-struct.md

 * _hit, prick, strike, bump, knock_, and _kick_, have only an Event reading
   * obligatorily inchoative
-* a new feature opposition [in] spatial location, say Location versus Contact (or [ ± contact])
+* a new feature opposition [in] spatial location, say Location versus Contact (or [±contact])
 * also in the prepositional system
   * _on_ and _against_ ... contrast with _in, next to, alongside, above_
-* IN\pm contact
+* IN ±contact
 * nonspecific location function AT
 * secondary locative
-  * Most ... verbs of contact permit a further location expression describing the point of contact,
+  * a further location expression describing the point of contact,
+  * [permited by most] verbs of contact
 * hit: GO( , TO) or INCH(BE( , AT))
-  * GOc might just as well specify, for example, motion while in continuous contact with the reference object
+  * GOc might [specify e.g. motion while in continuous contact with the object
     * _stroke_ and _scratch_ [mean] exactly this
 * _rub_ and _brush_ ... specifying a Path of contact
 * _bounce_ specifies travel that is interrupted by an impact and that continues in a new direction
 * _slide_, which also expresses
-  * motion of the Theme while in contact with a surface. _Slide_, like _bounce_
+  * motion of the Theme while in contact with a surface. _slide_, like _bounce_
   * difference between _slide_ and _stroke_
 * verbs of impact (_hit/strike_)
   * exactly the same structure as inchoatives of verbs of pure contact (22a)